 Scrum Teams Plan for Smaller and More Frequent Releases

 Scrum favors smaller, more frequent releases (versus a single, large release) because frequent releases provide faster feedback and improve a product's return on investment (ROI).
 We can almost always improve the lifecycle profits of our product by leveraging incremental development and multiple releases of smaller marketable subsets of features.
-For more on marketable features sets, please read “MVP and MMF and MRF, Oh My!”
+For more on marketable feature sets, please read “MVP and MMF and MRF, Oh My!”

 I also encourage you to read the blog post “Why Scrum: The 6 Very Real Benefits of Agile” for more on the positive changes Scrum brings.